Dyson V11 Absolute

 - No hose attachment

 Thinking of buying the Dyson V11 Absolute?
-Read our full review of this powerful cordless vacuum to find out whether it’s the right choice for your home.
+Read our Dyson V11 Absolute review to find out whether this powerful cordless vacuum is the right choice for your home.

-- Overview of the Dyson V11 Absolute’s Features
+- Overview of the Dyson V11 Absolute Vacuum Cleaner Features

 - Appearance & Design